Caleb-o/Spruce/README.md

 # Spruce
-An Interpreted Language written in Rust.
+An Interpreted Language written in Zig.

 ## Sample (This is the goal, not what exists currently)
 ```
 # Comment

-# Main
+# Main (void is the assumed return type)
 fn main() {
-	# println is a native Rust function, so it
+	# println is a native Zig function, so it
 	# uses '!' to distinguish it from user functions.
 	println!("Hello, World!");